 Elsewhere, Elisabet Sahtouris’ research and ideas on evolutionary biology and futurism are very inspiring.
 And, Daniel Quinn’s fantastic book Ishmael, that examines the myths at the heart of modern civilisation, and proposes a more sustainable, healthy, and happy alternative, is more than worth exploring.

-Not an actual documentary but an interesting project, this is a 24-hour video clip for the song Happy by Pharrell Williams.
-The videos show 24 hours of people lip-synching and happily dancing in different parts of Los Angeles to this infectious song.
+Not an actual documentary itself, but an interesting project.
+This is a 24-hour video clip for the song Happy by Pharrell Williams.
+The videos shows a full day of people lip-synching and happily dancing in different parts of Los Angeles to this infectious song.

 Unless you have a distaste for William’s song, it's almost impossible not to get infected by the happiness displayed, and the great message of common humanity from having all these different people dancing, expressing themselves.
 You might even get up at a certain point, and do a little dance yourself!